Home

 Private collection

-Provenance: Moffett/Berson/Wildenstein Monet Vol II No. 496
+Provenance: Moffett/Berson/Catalogue Raisonné Wildenstein Monet Vol II No. 496/Newspaper reports from 1879

 No. 163 - Étude de mer.